-Air purifiers with HEPA filters are highly effective at filtering out COVID-19 coronavirus and other viruses.
+Studies have found air purifiers with HEPA filters are highly effective at filtering out COVID-19 coronavirus and even smaller viruses.

 But viruses can remain on surfaces for scarily long periods of time.
-When thinking about viruses stuck in an air purifier’s HEPA filters, that sounds scary.
-It’s also led to incredible-sounding headlines about how long viruses last.
+It’s led to incredible-sounding headlines about how long viruses last.

+The thought of a virus stuck in an air purifier’s HEPA filter sounds scary.
 But a “detectable” virus is very different from a “viable” virus.
 A viable virus is one that’s alive and still able to infect someone.
-“Detectable” viruses are just that – detectable, but dead.
+“Detectable” viruses are just that – detectable, but not necessarily viable.

 How Long Can Viruses Last on HEPA Filters?

 To answer this question, it’s important we look at how long viruses remain viable on HEPA filters.
-It’s likely that dead viruses will remain stuck in HEPA filters for a very long time.
-But what’s more important is how long are the active and able to re-infect for.
+It’s likely that inactive (“dead”) viruses will remain stuck in HEPA filters for a very long time.
+But what’s more important is how long are they active and able to re-infect.

 Researchers at the University of Hong Kong tested how long viruses remain viable on 6 different surfaces.
-They sprayed H1N1 flu virus on common household materials including plastic, wood and steel, and tested viability up to 24 hours.
+They sprayed the H1N1 flu virus on common household materials including plastic, wood, and steel, and tested viability up to 24 hours.

 Unfortunately, they didn’t test any HEPA filter material.
 But they tested something fairly similar: J-cloth material.
 It turns out this J-cloth material is actually surprisingly similar to the electrostatic material used in HEPA filters.

 For the HEPA-like J-Cloth material, the tests found that the virus was completely non-viable in less than 5 hours.